fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

+If you discover a needed correction to this document please make changes and issue a pull request - thank you.

 # 1 Welcome

 Thank you for using App Publisher for Microsoft Store (APfMS).
 We at Freytag & Company, LLC (F&CO) hope APfMS helps you have many easy and fast application updates